Wildlife Camera Reveals the Eyes of the Forest

 Now, just as a point of reference, VFF’s Facebook page is normally a pretty quiet scene.
 We have a few hundred followers and most of our posts get a handful of likes and a smattering of comments.
 But when we posted the wildlife photos, we quickly reached 500, then a thousand, then 6600 views.
 We had 65 shares and a flood of comments, likes, and loves.
 The delight and awe these images have evoked is exponentially greater than any other post we’ve made in the two years we’ve been posting.

 So what’s the take-away from that?
 In part, at least, it shows that people relate to and are moved by animals.
-Just like us, the animals whose images we caught with the remote camera have beating hearts like ours.
+Just like us, the animals whose images we caught with the remote camera have hearts that beat like ours.
 They breathe the same air we breath with lungs like ours.
 They taste the world with tongues like ours and see it with eyes like ours.
 Like us, they step out into an uncertain world to meet their needs.

 VFF’s reason for being is to put forest health first and nurture mutually beneficial relationship with forests–it’s a mission we’re passionate about.
 Yet our message vies for attention with an avalanche of other worthy messages that the people we aim to reach are flooded with each day.
 Putting a face–a beautiful, vulnerable, wild face whose existence depends on healthy forests–on our message can help that message get through.